List of Chicago Fire characters: Jimmy Borrelli

-Firefighter Candidate Jimmy Borrelli (seasons 4 – 5) is the newest Candidate at Firehouse 51 introduced in the season 4 premiere.
+Firefighter Candidate Jimmy Borrelli (seasons 4–5) is the newest Candidate at Firehouse 51 introduced in the season 4 premiere.
 He comes from a family of firefighters "who drink testosterone for breakfast".
 His older brother Danny (Andy Ahrens), a firefighter at Engine 67, pranks him by dousing him with beer, dumping him in the trunk of his car wrapped up with duct tape, and dropping him off at 51 in front of a bemused Chief Boden, Lieutenant Casey, and most of Truck 81.
 An unimpressed Chief Boden tells Borrelli to go home and never come back to 51 but Jimmy returns to apologize and promises to earn his place.
 True to his word, he shows himself to be hardworking and dedicated, earning the acceptance of his truck company and the trust of his lieutenant.
 Casey comments that Borrelli was one of the best candidates he has had on 81 in recent years.
 Danny tries to get Jimmy into the same firehouse and is rebuffed by his younger brother.
 He later explained that he had promised their dying mother that he would protect Jimmy, hence his actions, but stops pursuing the matter after Jimmy explains that he wants to stay at 51 due to the "family" atmosphere.
-Like Mills before him, Borrelli was assigned to kitchen duty and menial tasks and occasionally subjected to pranks and good-natured ribbing from the more senior firefighters.
+Like Mills before him, Borrelli is assigned to kitchen duty and menial tasks and occasionally subjected to pranks and good-natured ribbing from the more senior firefighters.
 For example, Gabby Dawson's brother Detective Antonio Dawson talks him into representing 51 at the "Battle of the Badges" boxing match organized by Mouch, but his co-workers at 51 intentionally leave out the fact that the detective is a seasoned amateur boxer.

-Borrelli was attracted to Paramedic in Charge Jessica "Chili" Chilton, and they begin seeing each other until both Lieutenant Casey and Chief Patterson catch them making out and give Borrelli a stern warning about fraternization rules.
+Borrelli is attracted to Paramedic in Charge Jessica "Chili" Chilton, and they begin seeing each other until both Lieutenant Casey and Chief Patterson catch them making out and give Borrelli a stern warning about fraternization rules.
 Chili tries to brush it off, but Borrelli respects Casey and asks Chili if they could "cool it", to which she angrily accuses him of not being serious in their relationship.
 Their relationship is further strained after Chili spirals out of control when she starts drinking to cope with the death of her sister and repeatedly refuses help from him or Sylvie Brett.
 Chili is then fired from 51 and enter rehab and Brett becomes the new PIC.
-Borelli is transferred to Ambulance 61 as his spot as a Candidate at 51 was under threat due to budget cuts and reshuffling of manpower.
+Borelli is transferred to Ambulance 61 as his spot as a Candidate at 51 is under threat due to budget cuts and reshuffling of manpower.